dy/gl-waveform/readme.md

 * `regl` - existing [regl](https://ghub.io/regl) instance.
 * `canvas` - canvas element to initialize waveform on.
 * `container` - html element to use as a container for new canvas with webgl context.
+* `waveform` - gl-waveform instance to create a view for.
+In this case, the data will be shared.
 * none - new fullscreen canvas in the `<body>`.

 `options` can provide: